manahiyo831/RadioFieldAR/README.md

 !!!![https://youtu.be/LzDLyCjDgJU](https://youtu.be/nCk2y98Kfto)

 This software has lots of room of improvements.

 But I hope to have this AR experience for many people.

 I released this app as alpha version.

-RF performance is depend on the RTL-SDR.
+Also RF performance is depend on the RTL-SDR.
-Maybe meeasured value is not collect as absolute level.

 This is free software, please use it at your own risk.

 ## Required environment
-### ・A smartphone that supports ARCORE.
+### A smartphone that supports ARCORE.

 You can check this web site.

 https://developers.google.com/ar/devices

-(FYI) I confirmed working this app below device.
+(FYI) I confirmed to work on the following devices.

 SONY SOV38